jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     mvn archetype:generate -Dfilter=org.alfresco:
     ```

-3. Choose the Alfresco AMP archetype (option 2).
+3. Choose the Alfresco Platform JAR archetype (option 4).
-4. Choose version 2.2.0 of the archetype (option 8).
+4. Choose version 3.0.0 of the archetype if prompted.
 5. Specify "com.someco" for the `groupId`.
 6. Specify "content-tutorial-repo" for the `artifactId`.
 7. If Eclipse isn't running, start it up.
 Use File, Import, Maven, Existing Maven Projects to import the content-tutorial-repo project you just created.